Quantum $(r,\delta)$-Locally Recoverable BCH and Homothetic-BCH Codes: Quantum locally recoverable codes given by BCH and homothetic-BCH codes

 Let us prove some simple properties of $\mathcal{A}$.

 \begin{pro} Keep the above notation where $N$ and $n$ are positive integers such that $n$ divides $N$ and $N$ divides $q^s -1$.
-Let $z$ be a positive integer relatively prime to $N$. \begin{enumerate} \item The before introduced set $\mathcal{A}$ is $z$-complete modulo $N$. \item Let $B$ be a $z$-complete modulo $n$ set, then $\mathcal{A} + B$ is $z$-complete modulo $N$. \end{enumerate} \end{pro}
+Let $z$ be a positive integer relatively prime to $N$. \begin{enumerate} \item The set $\mathcal{A}$ introduced above is $z$-complete modulo $N$. \item Let $B$ be a $z$-complete modulo $n$ set, then $\mathcal{A} + B$ is $z$-complete modulo $N$. \end{enumerate} \end{pro}

 \begin{proof}

 (1) Since $n$ divides $N$, the product of $z$ by a multiple of $n$ modulo $N$ belongs to $\mathcal{A}$.

 (2) Consider an element $in +b \in \mathcal{A} + B$, $0 \leq i \leq \frac{N}{n}-1$.
 Set $b' \in B$ such that $zb \equiv b' \mod n$.
 Then, $z (in+b) \equiv i' n + b' \mod N$ for a suitable choice of a nonnegative integer $i'$.
 Therefore, $z (in+b) \in \mathcal{A} + B$ and, then, this set is $z$-complete modulo $N$. \end{proof}